 Carob is best known as an alternative to products made with cocoa.
 It is easily the most popular natural substitute for products from the Theobroma cacao tree, which is the tree from which cocoa beans are harvested.
 Carob powder is made from pods from the Ceratonia siliqua tree, which is not related to Theobroma cacao.
 While you should be able to find carob powder in some well-stocked grocery stores, it may not always be available or budget-friendly.
-If you need an emergency carob powder substitute, consider one of the easier-to-find options below.
+If you need a carob powder substitute, consider one of the easier-to-find options below.

 Your best bet: Cocoa powder

-You can use cocoa powder as a 1:1 substitute for carob in your recipes, but note that the chocolate flavor may be on the strong side at that ratio.
+You can use cocoa powder as a 1:1 substitute for carob in your recipes, but the chocolate flavor may be on the strong side at that ratio.
 Consider using half the amount of cocoa powder that your recipe requires for carob powder and increasing the amount to taste.

 A decent second choice: Unsweetened dark chocolate

 Dark chocolate is another way to use products derived from the cocoa bean as a substitute for carob powder.
 Chocolate is cocoa powder that has had some of the cocoa solids mixed back in.
 In some cases, a certain amount of milk and vanilla will also be added.
 Like cocoa powder, dark chocolate will provide the deep brown color that you want from a carob substitute.
 Note that the inclusion of cocoa butter (and possibly milk) means that dark chocolate can significantly increase the calories in a dish.